 How can you start a business in Portugal?
 For various reasons, Portugal is now an attractive jurisdiction in which to conduct business, and creating a corporation might be a great idea!

-If you currently have a consolidated business plan, we can help you analyze it to make it more effective from a legal and tax standpoint.
+If you currently have a consolidated business plan, we can help you analyze it to make it more effective from a corporate and tax standpoint.

 Taking all of this into consideration, and as a quick step-by-step guide for forming a corporation under Portuguese law, we would emphasize the following: